MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-zone-content.md

 - [Azure DNS](https://azure.microsoft.com/products/dns) is a hosting service for Domain Name System (DNS) domains that provides name resolution by using Azure infrastructure.
 This solution uses Azure DNS for DNS resolution from your custom domain to your Azure Application Gateway.
 - [Application Gateway](https://azure.microsoft.com/products/application-gateway) is a web traffic load balancer that enables you to manage traffic to your web applications.
 Application Gateway acts as a local reverse proxy in a region where your application runs in.
 For alternative reverse proxy setups, see [Reverse proxy setup](#reverse-proxy-setup).
 The Application Gateway is also set up to use multiple availability zones.
 - [Azure Web Application Firewall](https://azure.microsoft.com/products/web-application-firewall) provides centralized protection of your web applications from common exploits and vulnerabilities.
 Web Application Firewall on the Application Gateway tracks Open Web Application Security Project (OWASP) exploits.
 - [Azure Spring Apps](https://azure.microsoft.com/products/spring-apps) makes it easy to deploy Java Spring Boot applications to Azure without any code changes.
-It can very easily be made zone redundant by adding setting the `zone redundant` option for it.
+It can easily be made zone redundant by adding setting the `zone redundant` option for it.
 When doing so, all underlying infrastructure of the service will be spread across multiple availability zones.
-This allows for an overall higher availability of your applications using the service.
+This zone spreading allows for an overall higher availability of your applications using the service.
 - [Azure Flexible Database for MySQL](https://azure.microsoft.com/products/mysql) is a relational database service in the Azure cloud that's based on the MySQL Community Edition.
 - [Key Vault](https://azure.microsoft.com/products/key-vault) is one of several key management solutions in Azure that help manage keys, secrets, and certificates.
 This solution uses Key Vault for storing application secrets and the certificates that Application Gateway, and Azure Spring Apps use.
 - [Azure resource groups](https://azure.microsoft.com/get-started/azure-portal/resource-manager) are logical containers for Azure resources.
 In this solution, resource groups organize components within a region.
 As a naming convention, the setup includes a short string for the component's region, so it's easy to identify which region the component is running in.